-The sixteen electro-mechanical relay outputs are comprised of ten form C SPDT type and six form A SPST (normally open) type.
-The relay contacts are rated to switch 1A at 24VDC, and 0.5A at 125VAC.
+The eight electro-mechanical relay outputs are comprised of five Form C SPDT type and three Form A SPST (normally open) type.
+The relay contacts are rated at 0.5A at 125VAC, and 1A at 24VDC.
 All the relays are turned off at power-on, and are then controlled by data bits written by software and latched.
 The on/off status of the relays can be read back by software.